Circumpolar Rock Garden

 May 2006 starting last year just before blooming a quick and

-virulent blight attacked about 2/3 of the shoots.
-The
+virulent blight attacked about 2/3 of the shoots--perhaps the

 remainder bloomed nicely, and the plant seemed to recover.